2026 EDD Official Formula · Exact Calculation

 • A bonus quarter could raise your AWW and benefit above this estimate

-• The base period ends 5–18 months before your claim — recent raises may not count
+• The base period ends 5–18 months before your claim, so recent raises may not count

 • Part-year workers or job-changers may have a lower highest quarter